Crawford’s three hits power Mariners past Athletics 4-3

 The Mariners snapped a six-game losing streak with a 4-2 win Monday then won again.

-Gilbert didn't qualify for the win, going just four innings in his third career start.
+Gilbert didn’t qualify for the win, going just four innings in his third career start and still seeking his first major league win.

+“I always want to go back out,” he said.
+“They told me the reasoning and said that was it for me.”

+The Mariners are taking it slow with Gilbert at this early stage.

 Oakland lefty Cole Irvin (3-6) allowed four runs and 10 hits over 4 2/3 innings, giving him consecutive tough outings after a loss to Houston his previous start.